tenancy/docs/docs/tenancy/1.x/affects-broadcasts.md

 ---

 ## Introduction
 A lot of modern sites use WebSockets in order to provide real-time notifications, updates and messages.
-In order to have maximum scalability for your application, you might want to have tenant aware broadcastss.
+In order to have maximum scalability for your application, you might want to have tenant aware broadcasts.

 ## Installation
 Install via composer: